Ales – U.S. Open Beer Championship Categories

 Clarity: Opaque

-Perceived Hop Aroma & Flavor: Medium-high to high with floral, citrus and/or herbal character.
+Perceived Hop Aroma & Flavor: Low to medium-high

 Body: Full